 Media accounts of the trial do not mention securitized banking or repos.
 Instead they say Farkas sold worthless and fake mortgages to Colonial Bank and Ocala Funding.
 Or Colonial lent hundreds of millions of dollars on worthless and fake mortgages.
 Or Ocala Funding sold commercial paper backed by worthless and fake mortgages.

-This shorthand denies readers the understanding that this fraud occurred in the wheeling-and-dealing market among giant financial institutions that was responsible for the financial crisis of 2007-2008.
+This shorthand denies readers the understanding that this fraud occurred in the market that was responsible for the financial crisis of 2007-2008, the repurchase market.

 It denies readers the insight of how easy it is to fake collateral on the repo market, and how vulnerable that market was, and still is, to manipulation and runs.